This is the featured image of the Add Attitude to Your Vocals blog article.

 • Enhancement Display: FFT display, showing the amount of processing over the frequency range from 1 kHz to 20 kHz in real-time.

 • Low/High Filter Borders & Resonance Parameters: These lines may be moved to narrow or widen the frequency range of the processed part of the signal.
-What’s more, the dry signal will not be cut or affected by setting them.
+Moreover, setting them will not cut or affect the dry signal.
 The filter section below displays the exact settings.

 These would be the two primary sections.
-Besides this, there is a dedicated filter, metering, and preset sections which we will not cover in particular.
-Now let’s hear this awesome plugin in action.
+Besides this, there is a dedicated filter, metering, and preset sections, which we will not cover in particular.
+Now, let's hear this awesome plugin in action.
 First, we will check how the unprocessed vocal sounds.
-Then we’ll check out the processed.
-Finally, listen to the context with other instruments in the compact arrangement which I have previously made.
+Then we'll check out the processed vocal.
+Finally, listen to the context with other instruments in the compact arrangement I have previously made.

 ~ Vocal - Unprocessed